top of page

 DSC_0445.JPG

 The State School grounds provide a portal into the history of Lyonville.
-The picturesque ruins include a schoolhouse which provided tuition for up to 60 students, commencing in 1881 and officially closing in 1968.
-The site also includes a collection of historically significant World War II Nissen huts.
+The picturesque ruins include a schoolhouse, commencing in 1881 and officially closing in 1968.

 7